 Microsoft provides a Power BI mobile app for Windows, Android, and IOS devices.
 It is a free app that users can install to consume business insights.

 After you log in to the account, you can see all the workspaces shared.
-The best part is that you can add annotations and share them with colleagues.
+The best part is that you have the option to add annotations and share them with colleagues.
 For instance, if you see a sudden hike in production wastage or a drop in sales, you can simply point it out and share.
-By this, other can understand your concerns and explains accordingly.
+By this, others can understand your concerns and explain accordingly.

 Power BI Report Server

-When you publish a report to the Service, it will store in the cloud server.
+When you publish a report to the Service, it will be stored in the Power BI cloud server.
 However, it is not viable for organizations because they always prefer to keep their data and reports within the premises.

-Microsoft has a Power BI Report Server and works like an SSRS tutorial (SQL Server Reporting Services Report Manager) to support this.
-Compared to Services, Report Server has some limitations, but you have complete control.
+Microsoft has a Power BI Report Server that works like an SSRS tutorial (SQL Server Reporting Services Report Manager) to support this.
+Compared to Services, the Report Server has some limitations, but you have complete control.

 Report Builder

-It is a tool you can download from the Microsoft website to create paginated reports and publish them to Service.
+A Report Builder is a tool you can download from the Microsoft Power BI website to create paginated reports and publish them to Service.

 Power BI Vs. Query Vs. Pivot